newrelic/newrelic_aws_cloudwatch_plugin/README.md

 ## Notes

-- CloudWatch detailed monitoring is recommended, please enable it when available.
+- CloudWatch detailed monitoring is recommended, please enable it when available. (see *Using Amazon CloudWatch* section on http://aws.amazon.com/cloudwatch/)
 - Chart x-axis (time) is off by 60 seconds, this is due to CloudWatch's lag & lack of New Relic backfill (end time) support.
 - Latest data point is used to fill gaps in low resolution metrics.
 - Can use services like Upstart, Systemd, Runit, and Monit to manage the process.